Medical Billing Fraud: A Preventive Guide for Ophthalmology Practices in Virginia

 Common Forms of Billing Fraud in Ophthalmology

-• Upcoding: This occurs when a practice bills for a more expensive procedure or service than the one that was performed.
-For instance, a doctor may bill for a complex cataract surgery when only a basic one was performed.
+• Upcoding: This practice occurs when a provider bills for a more costly procedure than the one actually performed.
+For example, a physician might claim payment for an intricate cataract surgery when only a basic procedure was carried out.

-• Unbundling: This fraudulent practice involves breaking down a single, comprehensive service into multiple smaller bills to increase reimbursement.
-An example would be separately billing for various components of an eye exam.
+• Unbundling: This fraudulent tactic involves breaking down a single comprehensive service into several smaller charges to inflate compensation.
+For instance, billing separately for different parts of an eye examination.

-• Billing for Services Not Rendered: This is exactly as it sounds – billing for appointments, procedures, or tests that were not conducted.
+• Billing for Services Not Rendered: This is simply billing for procedures, appointments, or tests that never took place.

 Strategies for Preventing Fraudulent Billing Practices